Managing Remote Workers in a Crisis

 Trust is one of the biggest issues that impacts the success of remote and flexible working practices.
 If you don’t trust your team, this situation will really highlight the fact.

 We’ve heard many people saying things such as – “how do I know my team are working?”

-At Liberty Mind, this is such a shame to hear so many HR managers and leaders thinking negatively of their team.
+I find it such a shame to hear so many HR managers and leaders thinking negatively of their team.

 As we are remote working in a crisis, our best advice to you is to assume everyone is doing their best with what they have right now.

 Adding negative emotions, onto an already volatile and turbulent situation, is only going to make your team feel badly towards you and your company.

 I asked a group of leaders and HR managers to provide us with their biggest remote working concerns right now, so we’ve answered them, in the hope, it will make the current experience of remote working a positive foundation for future remote working practices.